mIRC-Scripters/mirckb/docs/source/identifiers/abook.rst

     * - Parameter
       - Description
     * - nick/N
       - The nickname that you wish to look up in the address book.
-This can be a :ref:`matching_tools-wildcard` such as ''ni*'', which would find all nicknames beginning with ''ni''.
+This can be a :ref:`matching_tools-wildcard` such as ``ni*``, which would find all nicknames beginning with ``ni``.
 It can also be the Nth nickname in the book.
     * - N
       - This will return the Nth matching nickname relative to the nick parameter.
 If N is 0, it will return the total matches.